 - --name Name of the bandwidth group.
 Mandatory. - --type Type of the bandwidth group.
 Mandatory.
 Two types are supported: disk and network.
-See chapter 5.8, Limiting bandwidth for disk images, page 89 or chapter 6.10, Limiting bandwidth for network I/O, page 101 for a description of a particular type. - --limit Specifies the limit for the given group.
-Can be changed while the VM is running.
+See chapter 5.8, Limiting bandwidth for disk images, page 91 or chapter 6.10, Limiting bandwidth for network I/O, page 104 for the description of a particular type. - --limit Specifies the limit for the given bandwidth group.
+This can be changed while the VM is running.
 The default unit is megabytes per second.
 The unit can be changed by specifying one of the following suffixes: k for kilobits/s, m for megabits/s, g for gigabits/s, K for kilobytes/s, M for megabytes/s, G for gigabytes/s.